VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 your need so solve it much better then your competitors.
 Direct competitor for C# is Java.
 C# creators did their best to make their language amazing.
-There is also a different reasons which affected generics design: different from Java memory model and libraries ecosystem.
+There are also a different reasons which affected generics design: different from Java memory model and libraries ecosystem.

 As you can see all implementations are reasonable,